Kristina01111000/Drws_site/README.md

 He got the final proof of his book to a printer!
-Look into how to sell the file of his ebook + format the illustrations Have the join page be just about the challenge and have a drop down menu page to explain the scorecard + how to use it + link, make a screenshot of the scorecard with some numbers and put it on the page + make it link to it, email list/ youtube channel,
+Look into how to sell the file of his ebook + format the illustrations

 - make quiz for lesson 2